Diversity

 Diversity Lecture & Cultural Arts Series

-President Kristina M. Johnson and Provost Melissa L. Gilliam invite you to attend the twenty-fourth annual Diversity Lecture & Cultural Arts Series at The Ohio State University.
+Acting President Peter Mohler and Provost Melissa L. Gilliam invite you to attend the twenty-fifth annual Diversity Lecture & Cultural Arts Series at The Ohio State University.
 This program offers the campus and the Columbus community opportunities to benefit from some of the most eminent scholars, artists, and professionals who discuss and exemplify inclusive excellence through diversity.
 (In an effort to protect the health and safety of the campus and community, and to reach as many people as possible, this event is being offered virtually.)

 FEATURING